 The nine following principles help any team, big or small, work hard and achieve big goals:

 Corporate structures exist for a reason.
-Everyone on the team needs to know who they report to.
+Everyone on the team needs to know to who they report.
 One person can’t be in charge of an entire team.
 Management tasks need to be delegated so the team can work more efficiently.

 Even though professional relationships are supposed to be businesslike, it’s essential to make a personal connection with your team.
 As a leader, you need to understand what makes your team tick professionally and personally.
 This shows you care and establishes trust.